1940 Kettering by-election: Result

-On a turnout barely half of that at the 1935 general election, Profumo held the seat comfortably, with 73% of the votes.
-After a successful career in the army (where he rose to the rank of Brigadier and was awarded an OBE), he was defeated at the 1945 general election.
+Profumo had a successful career in the army (where he rose to the rank of Brigadier and was awarded an OBE), He was defeated at Kettering in the 1945 general election.
 He returned to Parliament in 1950, and rose to become Secretary of State for War in 1960, before his career was destroyed in 1963 by a political scandal which became known as the Profumo affair.